The History of the Declaration of Northern Values

 To many in attendance, the most striking feature of the event was the commonality of vision expressed by those in attendance and the positive attitude towards addressing challenges.

-Following the meeting several attendees, including representatives from industry, commerce, conservation, Indigenous communities and local governments, in coordination with Community Futures North Central Development, met in an effort to put into writing the themes repeatedly expressed at that meeting in the form of a statement of “Common Values”.
+Following the meeting several attendees, including representatives from industry, commerce, conservation, Indigenous communities and northern governments, in coordination with Community Futures North Central Development, met in an effort to put into writing the themes repeatedly expressed at that meeting in the form of a statement of “Common Values”.

 Particular emphasis was placed on ensuring that the document accurately captured the “7 points” that were the focus of Chief Ron Evans’ keynote address.